renpy/renpy/sphinx/source/translation.rst

 This is broken up into multiple translation units.
-Each unit has an identifier assigned to it, with the identifier being generated from the label preceding the unit, and the code inside the unit.
+Each unit has an identifier assigned to it, with the identifier being generated from the label preceding the unit, and the statements inside the unit.
 (If multiple units would be assigned the same translation number, a serial number to the second and later units to distinguish them.)